-3.2.
+4.2.
 Duplication of fees

-In its most recent container monitoring report, the Australian Competition and Consumer Commission (ACCC) highlighted that stevedore 'landside and other' revenue is significantly increasing; however, this quantum is largely being offset by a correlating reduction in 'quayside' revenue.
+In a stevedore container monitoring report3, the Australian Competition and Consumer Commission (ACCC) highlighted that stevedore 'landside and other' revenue is significantly increasing; however, this quantum is largely being offset by a correlating reduction in 'quayside' revenue.

-This brings into question whether exporters and importers are paying duplicate landside stevedoring fees; once via sustained high Terminal Handling Charges (THCs) administered by many shipping lines; and twice via Terminal Access Charges (TACs) and vehicle booking systems administered by shipping line contracted parties.
+This brings into question whether exporters and importers are paying duplicate landside stevedoring fees; once via sustained high Terminal Handling Charges (THCs) administered by many shipping lines; and twice via Terminal Access Charges (TACs) and vehicle booking system fees administered by shipping line contracted parties.

 The bottom line is that vulnerable Australian supply chain participants are currently paying an additional \$500M+ per year direct to stevedores and empty container parks.
-These rapidly increasing costs are having particularly devastating impacts on exporters and importers with downstream crippling financial impacts on manufacturers, farmers and regional communities.